HL7/CDA-ccda/input/pagecontent/generalguidance.md

 ### Clinically Relevant Information Requirements
 In all C-CDA Document templates, at least one section SHALL contain clinically relevant information.
 A document that contains only empty sections (nullFlavor = NI) is unhelpful to providers and fails to meet the essential purpose of conveying meaningful clinical data.
 Such documents contribute to inefficiencies and frustration in the healthcare process, as they do not provide the necessary information for informed decision-making

+### C-CDA Examples
+Although this guide contains a lot of examples, the CDA Examples Task Force maintains even more examples.
+The [CDA Example Search repository](http://cdasearch.hl7.org) can be used to find examples for specific templates.